 The PTA encourages everyone associated with the school community to come along and enjoy the events that we organise.

 - Annual events are the Christmas Fair, Stars in Their Eyes, Quiz Night, Christmas Shopping evening and Summer Fair.

 - Sponsored Event

 - Changing rooms for the swimming pool

-- Upkeep of swimming pool
+- Continued upkeep and all running costs of the swimming pool

 - Funding for the gardening projects